Taittiriya Upanishad: Chronology

+Ādi Śaṅkarācārya, the 8th-century Indian Vedic scholar, in his commentary on the Taittirīya Upaniṣad, presents the text as apauruṣeya śruti—having no human author—and regards it as an eternal, authorless revelation within the Vedic tradition.
-The chronology of Taittiriya Upanishad, along with other Vedic era literature, is unclear.
-All opinions rest on scanty evidence, assumptions about likely evolution of ideas, and on presumptions about which philosophy might have influenced which other Indian philosophies.

-Stephen Phillips suggests that the Taittiriya Upanishad was likely one of the early Upanishads, composed in the 1st half of 1st millennium BCE, after the Brihadaranyaka, Chandogya, and Isha, but before Aitareya, Kaushitaki, Kena, Katha, Manduka, Prasna, Svetasvatara and Maitri Upanishads, as well as before the earliest Buddhist Pali and Jaina canons.

-Ranade shares the view of Phillips in chronologically sequencing Taittiriya Upanishad with respect to other Upanishads.
-Paul Deussen and Winternitz, hold a similar view as that of Phillips, but place Taittiriya before Isha Upanishad, but after Brihadaranyaka Upanishad and Chandogya Upanishad.

-According to a 1998 review by Patrick Olivelle, the Taittiriya Upanishad was composed in a pre-Buddhist period, possibly 6th to 5th century BCE.
+The chronology of the Taittiriya Upanishad, like much other Vedic era literature, remains unclear, with scholarly views relying on scanty evidence, assumptions about the evolution of ideas, and presumptions about inter-philosophical influence.
+Stephen Phillips places the Taittiriya among the early Upanishads, composed in the 1st half of the 1st millennium BCE, after the Brihadaranyaka, Chandogya, and Isha, but before Aitareya, Kaushitaki, Kena, Katha, Manduka, Prasna, Svetasvatara, Maitri, and before the earliest Buddhist Pali and Jaina canons.
+Ranade agrees with Phillips, while Paul Deussen and Winternitz hold similar views but place Taittiriya before the Isha Upanishad, though still after Brihadaranyaka and Chandogya.
+According to Patrick Olivelle (1998), the text was composed in a pre-Buddhist period, possibly 6th–5th century BCE.